 “Yes, it’s a fortune!
-I mean 0.07% isn’t that much, but if people are trading at 100x leverage, it’s 7% and that’s massive.
+I mean 0.07% isn’t that much, but if people are Betfair Trading at 100x leverage, it’s 7% and that’s massive.
 It makes short-term scalping impossible.”

 Jacob asks how Digitex manages to operate without fees, to which Adam goes into some depth.
 He says that there will be no maker or taker fees on any contracts but that “the way that we keep the lights on” and cover the operational costs of the exchange is through a different revenue model.

 Jacob listens and appears to find the model interesting.
 He wants to know more.
-“So, are you trading in DGTX?” he asks, to which Adam replies, “Yes, you are.
+“So, are you Betfair Trading in DGTX?” he asks, to which Adam replies, “Yes, you are.
 It’s a compulsory exchange token.
 Your account balance, PnL are all denominated in DGTX.”

 Jacob asks whether we will be adding fiat options or stablecoins to which Adam confirms that there will be no fiat on the platform, however, we are researching adding our own stablecoin “down the road.”

-Jacob asks if traders can take hedges out against DGTX to counter its possible volatility during a trade.
-Adam confirms that, yes, we will be introducing a peg system to counter this problem while trading with DGTX.
+Jacob asks if Betfair Traders can take hedges out against DGTX to counter its possible volatility during a trade.
+Adam confirms that, yes, we will be introducing a peg system to counter this problem while Betfair Trading with DGTX.